-Hazard assessment shall focus on proper handling techniques, education of facility workers concerning the health risks posed by reproductive hazards, and the demarcation of designated areas.

-Safety shielding is required any time there is a risk of explosion, splash hazard or a highly exothermic reaction.
+- х.
+Hazard assessment Hazard assessment shall focus on proper handling techniques, education of facility workers concerning the health risks posed by reproductive hazards, and the demarcation of designated areas.
+Protective apparel xi. coats, closed toed shoes, and long sleeved clothing shall be worn when handling reproductive hazards.
+Additional protective clothing shall be worn if the possibility of skin contact is likely. xii.
+Safety shielding Safety shielding is required any time there is a risk of explosion, splash hazard or a highly exothermic reaction.
 All manipulations of reproductive hazards which pose this risk shall be performed in a fume hood with the sash in the lowest feasible position.
-Portable shields, which provide protection to all facility occupants, are acceptable.

-A safety or drench shower shall be available in a nearby location where the reproductive hazards are used.

-- xiv.
-Signs and labels - (1) Doorways: The room sign must contain a Designated Area Within Caution where carcinogens, reproductive hazards, and/or acutely toxic chemicals are stored or used.

-- (2) Containers: All containers of reproductive hazards must be clearly labeled with the correct chemical name.
+Portable shields, which provide protection to all facility occupants, are acceptable. - xiii.
+Safety shower A safety or drench shower shall be available in a nearby location where the reproductive hazards are used. - xiv.
+Signs and labels - (1) Doorways: The room sign must contain a Designated Area Within Caution where carcinogens, reproductive hazards, and/or acutely toxic chemicals are stored or used. - (2) Containers: All containers of reproductive hazards must be clearly labeled with the correct chemical name.
 Handwritten labels are acceptable; chemical formulas and structural formulas are not acceptable. - xv.
+Special storage

-Special storage - Reproductive hazards must be stored in a designated area. - xvi.
+Reproductive hazards must be stored in a designated area.

+- xvi.
 Special ventilation - (1) Manipulation of reproductive hazards outside of a fume hood may require special ventilation controls in order to minimize exposure to the material.
 Fume hoods provide the best protection against exposure to reproductive hazards in the facility and are the preferred ventilation control device.
 When possible, handle reproductive hazards in a fume hood.
 If the use of a fume hood proves impractical attempt to work in a glove box or on an isolated area of the bench top. - (2) If available, consider using a Biological Safety Cabinet.
 The biological safety cabinet is designed to remove particulates (the reproductive hazard) before the air is discharged into the environment.
 Reproductive hazards that are volatile must not be used in a biological safety cabinet unless the cabinet is vented to the outdoors. - (3) If your research does not permit the handing of reproductive hazards in a fume hood, biological safety cabinet, or glove box, you must contact the Office of Environmental Health and Safety.